-As part of the Off-Site @ CoisCéim residency, Shane together with Paul and Denis Clohessy will continue to develop the new musical Gold in the Water.
-Over a three-day residency, the CoisCéim studio will be host to a team of musicians, singers and makers.
-This development is made possible by funding from an Arts Council Project Award with support from Irish Theatre Institute, The Ark and CoisCéim.
+As part of the Off-Site @ CoisCéim residency, Shane together with Paul and Denis Clohessy continued to develop the new musical Gold in the Water.
+Over a three-day residency, the CoisCéim studio hosted a team of musicians, singers and makers.
+This development was made possible by funding from an Arts Council Project Award with support from Irish Theatre Institute, The Ark and CoisCéim.

 Caitríona was awarded an Arts Council development grant to create a new interdisciplinary work.
 The piece is part elegy to the lighthouse, part ode to her grandfather, part inquiry into changing technology.

-For this Off-Site @ CoisCéim residency Martin will explore how the movements triggered by Parkinsons might evolve as a potential dance piece.
-During this two weeks Martin wants to explore if involuntary movements can be legitimately construed as dance.
+For this Off-Site @ CoisCéim residency Martin explored how the movements triggered by Parkinsons might evolve as a potential dance piece.